TsarIM/Lappy_Piano/README.md

 # Lappy_Piano
 Web app that allows you to play piano using your laptop keyboard.
 Try it out!! https://tsarim.github.io/Lappy_Piano/
 <img src="finalApp.png" alt="">
+<p>Note: For the best experience, use this on Chrome.
+Currently, the app experiences a significant delay on Safari.</p>
 <br>
 <h3>How to use?</h3>
 <h4>The following mapping is used:</h4>